ahtee/programming-practice/README.md

 Practice programming problems for Software Engineering Roles (Frontend).

-## Table of Contents
+## Introduction

 This document is to track my own progress of understanding software engineering concepts.
 Fundamental algorithms and data structures:

-  - Breadth-first search
+- [ ] Breadth-first search
-  - Depth-first search
+- [ ] Depth-first search
-  - Hash tables
+- [ ] Hash tables
-  - Lists
+- [ ] Lists
-  - Binary trees
+- [ ] Binary trees

 ...as well as their runtime characteristics and common applications.

+## Table of Contents

 ### Languages
   - [JavaScript](/javascript/README.md)